Twitch etiquette, some things I’ve learned

-Don’t backseat game!
+Don’t backseat!
 That’s rude, and unless the broadcaster asks for help in a game, it’s not helpful.
-Even if someone has [BLIND] in their broadcast title, meaning it’s their first time playing, don’t give tips unless they ask for them.
+Especially if someone has [BLIND or FIRST RUN] in their broadcast title, meaning it’s their first time playing, don’t give tips unless they ask for them.
 Also, if a caster asks you not to discuss the game in chat due to potential spoilers, respect that.
 We get that you love [GAME] they are playing, but don’t ruin it for them.

 Read & respect the broadcaster’s rules: If the broadcaster has panels on their rules, how to support the stream, etc. Please read them so you don’t cause a problem in the chat.
 If there are rules present, it’s for a reason.

 Be respectful of others in chat: If another viewer asks you not to discuss certain things, or notes that something you’ve said has made them uncomfortable, acknowledge it, apologize and move on.
 Note: if the broadcaster says something to you in addition to one of their mods, don’t argue.
 It’s not your stream and pushing back is disruptive, which makes it less fun for everyone.
 See point above about rules!

 Don’t ask to be made a moderator: I’ve seen this in channels and it’s awkward when people, especially new viewers ask to be made mods.
 If you become a regular and the broadcaster comes to know you, you might be granted a sword.

 Do not self-promote in someone else’s channel: This is a huge issue for streamers, especially when someone wanders in that isn’t there to come and hang out, enjoy the stream and meet others.
 A lot of streamers will insta-ban if you come into their channel to promote your own stream, or other work.